umd-lhcb/hammer-reweight/README.md

 make install
 ```

-You should then be able to find example code and their excutables under `/Hammer-install/share/Hammer/examples`.
+You should then be able to find example code and their executables under `/Hammer-install/share/Hammer/examples`.